MarcoIeni/release-plz/website/docs/github/quickstart.md

 jobs:

   # Release unpublished packages.
+  # If you want release-plz to only update your packages,
+  # and you want to handle `cargo publish` and git tag push by yourself,
+  # remove this job.
   release-plz-release:
     name: Release-plz release
     runs-on: ubuntu-latest
     steps:
       - name: Checkout repository
         uses: actions/checkout@v4
+      # Use your favorite way to install the Rust toolchain.
+      # The action I'm using here is a popular choice.
       - name: Install Rust toolchain
         uses: dtolnay/rust-toolchain@stable
       - name: Run release-plz
         uses: MarcoIeni/release-plz-action@v0.5
         with:
+          # Run `release-plz release` command.
           command: release
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           CARGO_REGISTRY_TOKEN: ${{ secrets.CARGO_REGISTRY_TOKEN }}

   # Create a PR with the new versions and changelog, preparing the next release.
+  # If you want release-plz to only release your packages
+  # and you want to update `Cargo.toml` versions and changelogs by yourself,
+  # remove this job.
   release-plz-pr:
     name: Release-plz PR
     runs-on: ubuntu-latest
+    # The concurrency block is explained below (after the code block).
     concurrency:
       group: release-plz-${{ github.ref }}
       cancel-in-progress: false